Back to blog

 Frequently Asked Questions

-Track cart-to-checkout rate, step completion, field errors, payment authorization rate, order exception rate, revenue per checkout session, support tickets, and guardrail metrics such as refunds and chargebacks.
+Track cart-to-checkout rate, step completion, field error rate, payment authorization rate, payment latency, retry success, order exception rate, revenue per checkout session, and post-order support tickets.
+Segment those metrics by device, traffic source, product category, payment method, customer type, and shipping option.

 Checkout OptimizationeCommerce DevelopmentConversion OptimizationPayment Gateway Integration